dradya/C-Programming/README.md

-project9.c - program to display sum of squares of first n numbers using while project10.c - program to find product of first n natural numbers using while project11.c - program to find sum of digits of a number and the reverse of the number using while
+project9.c - program to display sum of squares of first n numbers using while project10.c - program to find product of first n natural numbers using while project11.c - program to find sum of digits of a number and the reverse of the number using while project12.c - program to find factorial of a number using for loop